 Our job board lists many off-campus opportunities and some, but not all, on-campus postings.
 Our open job market means that any student, regardless of financial need, has the opportunity to work in any job on-campus for which he or she is qualified.
 We have more than enough positions available for all the students who want work.

-Undergraduate students are expected to help finance their education and working on campus is one of the options available to them.
+All students may work during the academic year and most of our students do.
+MIT students work both on-campus in department offices, labs and centers as well as off-campus in the community.Undergraduate students are expected to help finance their education and working on campus is one of the options available to them.
 About two-thirds of the undergraduates work, earning about $1,700 a term for 10 hours of work a week.

 - Hourly Paid: Available to undergraduate and graduate students regardless of financial need.
 You will receive a weekly paycheck based on the number of hours worked each week.

 - Undergraduate Research Opportunities Program (UROP): You can participate in research in any academic department or interdisciplinary laboratory through the Undergraduate Research Opportunities Program.
 As a UROP student, you can receive academic credit, work on volunteer basis, or get paid for your research work.

 - Graduate Assistantships: Many graduate students work in research assistantships and teaching assistantships through their departments and are compensated for the services they provide with a stipend in addition to their tuition.
 For more information, please visit the Office of the Dean for Graduate Education.